dankfarrik3214/ios_xe_ztp/README.md

  option 67 ascii "http://x.x.x.x:8080/ztp.py"
 ```

-### ZTP server
+### ZTP Server
-In order to make this ztp.py file available towards the Cisco IOS-XE device, it needs to be present on a server.
+In order to make this ztp.py file available to the Cisco IOS-XE device, it needs to be present on a server.
 On this server should be the following items:

-- **http via port 8080**: https is to be introduced later
+- **HTTP via port 8080**: HTTPS is to be introduced later.
-- **ztp.py script**: referenced in the option 67 option
+- **ztp.py Script**: Referenced in the option 67 option.
-- **Firmware files**: To be able to download firmware files
+- **Firmware Files**: To be able to download firmware files.
-- **Configuration files**: (Optional)
+- **Configuration Files**: (Optional)

-### Connected device pnp startup configuration
+### Connected Device PnP Startup Configuration
-If the Cisco IOS-XE device needs to fetch it's DHCP via another VLAN then VLAN 1 it can be forced via another VLAN (example 100).
-In order to do so it will need to get this instructions via another connected Cisco device.
+If the Cisco IOS-XE device needs to fetch its DHCP via another VLAN than VLAN 1, it can be forced via another VLAN (example 100).
+In order to do so, it will need to get these instructions via another connected Cisco device.

-These instructions can be propagated via the command pnp startup-vlan x. (where x is the vlan which the DHCP server is in).
+These instructions can be propagated via the command pnp startup-vlan x (where x is the VLAN in which the DHCP server is).

 ```
 pnp startup-vlan 100
 ```

-It's also possible to boot a Cisco IOS-XE device without propgating the startup vlan.
-However this is done via a USB script.
-I've made a repo for this, this can be found in:
+It's also possible to boot a Cisco IOS-XE device without propagating the startup VLAN.
+However, this is done via a USB script.
+I've made a repo for this, which can be found in:

 ## Configuration

 This ZTP script can read configuration files with instructions.
 These instructions are:

-- **Configuration status**: Active, prep and decom
+- **Configuration Status**: Active, prep, and decom.
-- **Configuration stack member**: Specify which switch is which stack role
+- **Configuration Stack Member**: Specify which switch is which stack role.
-- **Configuration stack priority**: Specify which switch has wich stack priority
+- **Configuration Stack Priority**: Specify which switch has which stack priority.

-### Configuration process
+### Configuration Process
-The ZTP script will use it's serial number as reference to look for a firmware file on the ZTP server.
-It will try to download this and then copy it towards it's flash drive.
+The ZTP script will use its serial number as a reference to look for a firmware file on the ZTP server.
+It will try to download this and then copy it to its flash drive.

 Based on some instructions in the configuration file, it will run tasks.

-#### Example of a configuration
+#### Example of a Configuration
 ```
 ! stack member 1
 !